Lifehouse (band): 2000–2001: No Name Face

 The song "Everything" was the first of many Lifehouse songs to be featured in The WB's future hit series Smallville.
 It was used in the series pilot and season 1 finale, and again in the series' 200th episode "Homecoming" in the show's 10th and final season, as an homage to its season 1 episodes nine years prior.
 The song "You and Me" from the band's eponymous third album would be released on Smallville's second soundtrack, Smallville: The Metropolis Mix, in an extended form subtitled "You and Me (Wedding Version)", and the band itself would perform the song live as a special guest appearance in the school prom scene at the end of the season 4 episode "Spirit".
 Seven of the band's songs would be featured in episodes of the series' first four seasons.

 The song "Somewhere in Between", also from No Name Face, was featured in the first-season episode of Falcon Beach, "The Blame Game".

 By the time Lifehouse's first album was released, Palmer had left the band, and Wade and Andrade were the only remaining founding members.
+According to former band member Aaron Lord, there was a "bad breakup" within the band and "[t]hree other band members were axed for supposedly not keeping up their chops."
 Soon after recording No Name Face, Wade and Andrade met Rick Woolstenhulme, who auditioned for the needed drummer part and joined the band as full-time drummer.
 Before the audition, Woolstenhulme had been rehearsing in an adjacent room to Lifehouse and frequently he and Wade would pass each other without meeting the other.